xperterra/CA-Core/src/pagecontent/profile-patient-notes.md

 A hyphen SHOULD NOT be used (example of UNacceptable format: T0L-1K0).

 ### Preferred
-The [Preferred](http://hl7.org/fhir/StructureDefinition/iso21090-preferred) is the FHIR standard defined extension used in Patient.address is a flag denoting whether parent address item is preferred.
+The [Preferred](http://hl7.org/fhir/StructureDefinition/iso21090-preferred) is the FHIR standard defined extension used in Patient.address as a flag denoting whether parent address item is preferred.

 ### No Fixed Address
 The [No Fixed Address](http://hl7.org/fhir/ca/core/StructureDefinition/no-fixed-address) extension applies to the Patient.address to indicate that there is an assertion that there is no fixed address (e.g., homeless).